React-Automation-Studio/React-Automation-Studio/README.md

 <ul>
   <li>Package updates to all Node modules</li>
-  <li>Updated to latest Node LTS</li>
+  <li>Updated to the latest Node LTS</li>
   <li>MUI has been updated to the latest packages</li>
+  <li>Changed the contact information to Github Discussions: https://github.com/React-Automation-Studio/React-Automation-Studio/discussions</li>

 </ul>
 Minor Bug Fixes and Updates:
 <ul>
-  <li>A few minor bug fixes to the slider and context menu</li>
+  <li>A few minor bug fixes to the slider and the context menu</li>

 </ul>
 Minor Breaking Changes:
 <ul>
-  <li>Previous version of google sign in is being deprecated. https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html Solution is to replace "react-google-login" with @react-oauth/google</li>
+  <li>Previous version of google sign in is being deprecated (see https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html )Solution is to replace "react-google-login" with @react-oauth/google</li>

 </ul>
 <br />